-6.1.2 Poor Institutions in Developing Countries May Reduce the Return to Capital
+6A.2 Poor Institutions in Developing Countries May Reduce the Return to Capital

 Large differences in capital-to-labor ratios across countries imply large differences in rates of return to capital only if all countries have the same level of total factor productivity.
 In standard production theory, the level of total factor productivity is captured by the parameter A, which is usually taken to be an index of technology or ideas.
-But it is important to remember that, for a given stock of technology, total factor productivity measures the general efficiency with which an economy transforms capital and labor into output (Solow 2001).
-Holding technology constant, many factors may influence the general level of efficiency.
+But it is important to remember that, for a given stock of technology, total factor productivity measures the general efficiency with which an economy transforms capital and labor into output (Solow, 2001).
+Holding technology constant, there are many factors that may influence this general level of efficiency.